-What do we do?
+What do the Peace Officers do?

 - deals with sections relating to littering or disposing of litter/waste on private or public lands or highways.

 The Fuel Tax Act - enforcement of the regulations relating to the authorized use of marked fuel.

-In addition to the above Provincial Statutes both members are designated as Dangerous Goods Inspectors under the Transportation and Handling of Dangerous Goods legislation and inspect oilfield related vehicles transporting dangerous products as well as participating in yearly dangerous goods checks with the local Commercial Vehicle Enforcement Branch.
+- designated as Dangerous Goods Inspectors under the Transportation and Handling of Dangerous Goods legislation and inspect oilfield related vehicles transporting dangerous products as well as participating in yearly dangerous goods checks with the local Commercial Vehicle Enforcement Branch.

-In addition to the above authorities, we can assist other enforcement agencies (R.C.M.P., Commercial Vehicle Enforcement Branch, Sheriffs) in any area outside of our normal jurisdiction if participating in a joint forces operation such as a seat belt check or other organized enforcement activity.
-We are not authorized to investigate Criminal Code matters such as thefts, wilful damages etc.
+- assist other enforcement agencies (R.C.M.P., Commercial Vehicle Enforcement Branch, Sheriffs) in any area outside of our normal jurisdiction by participating in a joint forces operation such as a seat belt check or other organized enforcement activity.
+Peace Officers are not authorized to investigate Criminal Code matters such as thefts, willful damages, etc.